 In addition to this list, there are a few items that movers should never move despite them not being hazardous.
 When it comes to personal documents and valuable items, FlatRate recommends that customers keep those at all times and don’t expect professional movers to take care of them — moving companies don’t like to be responsible for documents and valuable items due to the inherent risk of loss or damage.
 After all, you know the value of your personal stuff and you should always be responsible for it.

-The loss of passports, any medical, financial, school and personal documents could be extremely hard to replicate or replace.
-In addition, sensitive electronics like laptops, phones, professional cameras and collections of vinyls and CDs could be damaged by the extreme temperatures in the moving van.
+The loss of passports, and any medical, financial, school, and personal documents could be extremely hard to replicate or replace.
+In addition, sensitive electronics like laptops, phones, professional cameras, and collections of vinyl and CDs could be damaged by the extreme temperatures in the moving van.
 Here’s a list of what moving companies usually consider sentimental and personal items and recommend that movers never move: